 Under the Act, therefore, an independent contractor relationship can only be established if either the 12-part test or the 3-part “ABC” test is met.
 In this fashion, the Fair Play Act changes the legal standard used for determining if a worker is an employee or independent contractor in the construction industry in New York.
 For virtually all other industries in New York, the test used for determining a worker’s status remains the “common law test,” which involves an analysis of numerous factors to determine whether the business retains or exercises the right to control the manner or means by which the worker performs the work in question.

 The New York State Department of Labor lists on its website 25 factors that it uses to determine if a worker is an employee or independent contractor.
 The author of this blog post has collected over the past few years over 70 factors that various courts and federal and state agencies have used to determine if a worker is an independent contractor.
-That list is part of the “IC Diagnostics” ™ process used by Pepper Hamilton LLP to help companies enhance their corporate compliance with independent contractor laws.
+That list is part of the “IC Diagnostics” ™ process (found on the Resources page of this Blog) used by the publisher in his independent contractor compliance practice to help companies enhance their corporate compliance with independent contractor laws.

 The Fair Play Act also contains requirements that construction industry contractors post at their worksites information concerning employees’ rights to workers’ compensation coverage, unemployment insurance, minimum wage, overtime, and other workplace protections, as well as information about the penalties for non-compliance with the Fair Play Act, the rights of employees who are retaliated against for their exercise rights under the Fair Play Act, and contact information to file complaints.
 The Act states that the state Department of Labor will prepare the notice and make it available 30 days after enactment of the law.